explaingit

 TLDR

-Unified access platform that replaces SSH keys and scattered credentials with short-lived certificates, SSO, and full audit logging for servers, databases, Kubernetes, and internal apps.
+Teleport is an open-source infrastructure access platform that replaces scattered SSH keys and credentials with a single secure system, short-lived certificates, SSO login, and full session recording for servers, databases, Kubernetes, and internal apps.

 Mindmap